dwkim78/upsilon/README.md

 By the nature of UPSILoN, it can distinguish periodic variable light curves from non-varying light curves (i.e. non-variables).
-Nevertheless, since feature extracting takes lots of time, removal of non-varying light curves before running UPSILoN would significantly reduces the total processing time.
+Nevertheless, since feature extraction takes lots of time, removal of non-varying light curves before running UPSILoN would significantly reduces the total processing time.
 Unfortunately, it is hard to find an universal and consistent way of